bitterbloom/pl-compiler/docs/overview/enums_and_unions.md

 }
 ```

-Even the variants can be anonymous:
+Even the variants can be structural:

 ```mylang
 def Animal = union {